meharban341/cybsec_scripts/README.md

 Load balancing ensures that the application will be highly availability, in addition to restricting traffic to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file and system metrics.
+Integrating an ELK server allows users to easily monitor the VMs for changes to the file and system metrics.

 The configuration details of each machine may be found below.